 The article below introduces a new wrinkle, arguing that the current 10 foot rule is still inadequate in keeping dust and debris from leaving surface protection.
 We’ve certainly found this to be an issue; the slightest breeze will violate the 10 foot rule so we have been using walls for a while.

-This is especially important when working in the more densely populated areas of Boston.
+This is especially important when painting in the more densely populated areas of Boston.
 Prepping a 2nd floor window over a sidewalk brings its own challenges, as we try to avoid sidewalk closure, police details and permits, all of which hike the price of our project.

 We’ve begun working ‘wet’ whenever possible; this means wetting surfaces to minimize or eliminate dust.
 But we also rely on the use of chemical paint strippers to convert paint to paste, then remove it with steel wool.
 The wool captures all the material and is cheap and lightweight.
 Keeping the coating in paste form and moving to finer and finer steel wool replaces sandpaper.